AI is rapidly entering architectural workflows. Some firms will adopt it faster than others. Eventually, all firms will have to.

 And infrastructure roles are difficult to automate.

-Instead of asking whether AI will replace BIM managers, firms should ask a more useful question:
+Instead of asking whether AI will replace BIM Managers, firms should ask a more useful question:

-What kind of BIM manager are we building?
+What kind of BIM Manager are we building?

 Practical steps include:

-• automate repetitive audits and reporting
+Automate repetitive audits and reporting

-• define standards and data ownership clearly
+Define standards and data ownership clearly

-• train BIM leaders in automation and data governance
+Train BIM leaders in automation and data governance

-• measure BIM performance in business outcome
+Measure BIM performance in business outcomes

 AI works best when it sits on top of a well-structured digital foundation.